liamlau/individual-project/timelog.md

 19/01/21:
 - 4 hours refinement of design (specifically hospital/residents problem)

+24/01/21:
+- 7 hours: working on redesign of app (implementation)

 25/01/21:
 - 7 hours: working on redesign of app (implementation)